peterrhodesdev/option-pricing/README.md

   strikePrice: 105,      // Strike/exercise price of the option (K > 0).
   timeToMaturity: 0.5,   // Time until maturity/expiration in years (τ = T - t > 0).
   volatility: 0.3,       // Underlying volatility (σ > 0).
-  riskFreeRate: 0.2,     // Annualized risk-free interest rate continuously compounded (r).
+  riskFreeRate: 0.2,     // [optional] Annualized risk-free interest rate continuously compounded (r).
-  dividendYield: 0.1,    // Annual dividend yield continuously compounded (q).
+  dividendYield: 0.1,    // [optional] Annual dividend yield continuously compounded (q).
 });
 ```

-Then either call the `analyticalSolution` method on the `Option`, or pass the option to the desired pricing model along with the required parameters.
+Then call the `price` method on the `Option`, selecting the desired pricing method/model (and passing in the required parameters if a numerical method is selected).

+> You can use the setter methods provided to update the option parameters.

+### Pricing methods

+The available pricing methods are:
+- Black-Scholes-Merton (BSM): `"bsm"` or `"black-scholes-merton"`
+- Cox-Ross-Rubinstein (CRR): `"crr"` or `"cox-ross-rubinstein"`

+### Parameters for numerical methods

+The parameters for the numerical methods are:
+- Cox-Ross-Rubinstein (CRR):
+  - timeSteps: number of time steps in the tree (> 0)

 ## Examples

-### Analytically priced options
+### Black-Scholes-Merton (analytically priced options)

 - European call/put options